krivard/codalab-worksheets-wiki/Dev_Deploying-CodaLab.md

 - Remote Git repository with cloned fork of the CodaLab repo.
 Follow these instructions: [Dev: Configure CodaLab for Development](https://github.com/codalab/codalab/wiki/Dev_Configure-Codalab-For-Development).

 ### Install and configure Cygwin
+**NOTE:** These steps apply to Windows only.
+Linux users can skip ahead.

 1. Download the appropriate installer from [Cygwin.com](http://cygwin.com/install.html).
 2. Install the following packages (listed here by category):